-Actually the real question might be – how many credit cards should you have based on what the credit card companies think?
+Actually, the real question might be – how many credit cards should you have based on what the credit card companies think?

-Ever since I started blogging about personal finance topics I have wanted to write an article focused on credit cards, specifically the number of credit cards you should own.
-Because I believe effective credit card management is important if you’re trying manage debt, save money and create wealth.
+Ever since I started blogging about personal finance topics I have wanted to write an article focused on credit cards, specifically the number of credit cards you should have.
+Because I believe effective credit card management is important if you’re trying to manage debt, save money and create wealth.
 Before I started writing this article I did a quick search on Google, I wanted to see what others were saying in regards to the number of credit cards you should have and balance those opinions with my own.

 I wasn’t shocked at the number of articles that have been written recommending how many credit cards you should have.
 What did take me by surprise was the fact that most of them recommended having 3-5 credit cards to manage your personal finances.
 Some even as many as seven.
 In fact, the other aspect that popped out from my quick Google search is that there were actually articles written that focused on developing a credit card strategy.
 Strategies that focused on how to leverage credit cards to maximize your cash back offers, improve your credit score and buying power.

 Do you think there is any correlation between the number of credit cards being recommended and the fact that the average credit card debt in the US is almost $16,000?
 Or maybe the fact that almost 69% of Americans have less than $1,000 in their savings account.
 (Forbes) When it comes to personal finance I have heard of debt pay off strategies, money saving strategies and investment strategies, but credit card strategies?

 In the past, I had my share of credit card debt and that debt was typically associated with multiple credit cards.
 If you’re trying to get out of debt or just looking to re-hone your money management skills, here is a different perspective on credit cards (from past experience), and the number of credit cards you should carry.

 In most cases, the justification for having multiple credit cards and the marketing of credit cards is based on these benefits.